 Please use the criteria below to search for a trainer.

-Emma first encountered Philosophy for Children in 2004 when working at Alverstoke Junior School in Gosport, Hampshire, and has continued to practice P4C ever since; she feels passionately about its value in schools, the local community and with her own young children.
+Emma first encountered Philosophy for Children in 2004 when working at Alverstoke Junior School in Gosport, Emma first encountered philosophical enquiry in 2004 when working at Alverstoke Junior School in Gosport, Hampshire, and has continued to practice P4C ever since; she feels passionately about its value in schools, the local community and with her own young children.

-Emma is working with a number of schools as a Level 1 SAPERE trainer, including a school involved in the current EEF project.
-She leads Level 1 training and provides support with planning opportunities in the curriculum for P4C and co-facilitates enquiries in order to develop teachers’ confidence and skills in P4C.
+Emma is a registered Level 1 SAPERE trainer working with a number of schools, including a school involved in the EEF project.
+She provides support with planning opportunities in the curriculum for P4C, at classroom and whole school level, co-facilitating enquiries to develop teachers’ confidence and skills.

 A three year programme to embed P4C in your school